Top 40 Kubernetes Interview Questions and Answers for 2025

 Kubernetes comes from a Greek word meaning ‘captain,’ ‘helmsman,’ or ‘governor.’
 The term is now also used in the DevOps and on-premises software development world to refer to a powerful bundle of solutions that equips operations engineers to scale and service server (and box) setups effortlessly.

-This Kubernetes interview questions article will help you prepare for any interview or certification exam that you may need to take once you’ve completed the Kubernetes training.
-So, without further ado, let's jump right in and learn the top Kubernetes interview questions and answers.
+This Kubernetes interview questions tutorial will help you prepare for any interview or certification exam you may need to take once you’ve completed the training.
+So, without further ado, let's jump in and learn the top Kubernetes interview questions and answers.

 Top 40 Kubernetes Interview Questions and Answers